-Fruit salad Fruits are not only loaded with carbohydrates, they also contain enzymes to help your body break down nutrients so they can be delivered to your tired muscles.
-Pineapple is also known to have anti-inflammatory properties to help your muscles recover.
+Fruits are loaded with healthy, easily digestible carbohydrates, as well as enzymes to help your body break down nutrients so they can be delivered to your tired muscles.
+Pineapple, for example, is known to have anti-inflammatory properties to help your muscles recover.
 Kiwi aids with digestion and helps break down amino acids.
-“Plus, fruit offers a rainbow of anti-oxidants,” Burke adds.
+“Plus, fruit offers a rainbow of antioxidants," vitamins, and minerals, Burke says.

-Wholegrain breakfast cereal Cereal is good any time of day: In the morning for breakfast or later in the day as a snack.
-Select a high protein, high fiber cereal, like Kashi Golean, which offers 30 grams of carbohydrates, 13 gram of protein and 10 grams of fiber.
-It’s perfect for reloading the muscle energy stores.
-Make it more of a substantial snack and add dairy—milk or yogurt, suggests Burke.
+Cereal is good any time of day: In the morning for breakfast, or later in the day as a snack.
+Opt for a high-protein, high-fiber, low-sugar cereal, like Kashi Golean, which offers 30 grams of carbohydrates, 13 grams of protein, and 10 grams of fiber.
+It’s perfect for reloading your muscles' energy stores.
+Make it more of a substantial snack and add dairy like milk or yogurt, suggests Burke.
 Another alternative?
 Oatmeal, which packs plenty of carbs and fiber and can easily be topped with a high-protein ingredient like almond butter or a dash of protein powder.

 Serve 'em up any way you like—scrambled, over easy, poached, sunny side up, or even just hard-boiled—eggs are packed with protein and nutrients.
 (Contrary to what nutritionists believed in the the 1990s and early 2000s, the yolks of eggs are perfectly good for you.)
 Plus, they're a versatile food at any time of the day—serve them with a slice of toast, some peppers and onions, a good-fat-rich avocado, or even some lean turkey for an added dash of protein.